-The particular focus of the Year 10 Literature course is "Victoriana".
 The Victorian period is a particularly influential period in English Literature, marked not only by the birth of the novel, but by significant historical, political and cultural movements which continue to shape the world we live in today.
 As such, this course will provide students with the opportunity to explore the realities of Victorian life through a study of its literature, considering work by canonical writers such as Alfred Lord Tennyson, the Brontës, Charles Dickens and Oscar Wilde.
-In the second half of the course, students will consider the pervasive nature of the Victorian imagination, exploring the ways in which Victoriana endures in modern fiction, particularly in contemporary "steampunk" culture.
+Students will consider the pervasive nature of the Victorian imagination, exploring the ways in which Victoriana endures in modern fiction, particularly in contemporary "steampunk" culture.